gderoo/self_driving_car/Project 2 - Traffic Sign Classifier/writeup_report.md

 To train the model, I used an AWS instance with the following hyperparameters:

-* EPOCHS = Max nb of EPOCHS = 200 (note that we put a stopping condition, so that we actually only ended up training for xx)
+* EPOCHS = 42 (the 200 EPOCHS written is a max,  we put a stopping condition once we reach 0.96)
 * BATCH_SIZE = 128
 * rate = 0.0005
 * mu = 0